On the basis of

 Form(s) of Assessment

 Form(s) of Assessment (additional text)

-Version 1 of the essay must be approved (see Coursework Requirements).
-New version (version 2) will be handed in for a grading evaluation.
+Version 1 of the essay must be approved (see Coursework Requirements), and new version (version 2) is to be handed in for assessment.

 Alphabetical Scale, A(best) – F (fail)

 2 internal examiners.
 External examiner is used periodically, next time autumn 2013.